-If solar or UV radiation is suspected of causing your erythema, certain steps must be taken to prevent future cases of erythema including staying out of the sun (at least during peak solar radiation hours in the middle of the day), wearing a hat and protective clothing, using sunscreen lotion, and taking Sunsafe Rx capsules for increased protection against sun damage.
+If solar or UV radiation is suspected of causing your erythema, certain steps must be taken to prevent future cases of erythema including staying out of the sun (at least during peak solar radiation hours in the middle of the day), wearing a hat and protective clothing, and using sunscreen lotion.

 - Stopping any suspected medications that are causing or contributing to your erythema